-The increasing size of institutional investors, who now own around 70% of public US firms' outstanding equity, raises questions about whether they are effective stewards for equity investors.
-For example, the three largest mutual fund families in terms of total net assets (Vanguard, Fidelity, and BlackRock) each hold equity positions in around 5,000 US companies, casting doubt on their ability to monitor every company in their massive portfolios.
-Because these institutions can be influential (e.g., Appel, Gormley, and Keim, 2016; Gormley et al., 2022), understanding when they will be attentive owners and engaged stewards is important (e.g., Fich, Harford, and Tran, 2015; Iliev and Lowry, 2015).
-This paper analyzes whether institutions' corporate bond holdings affect how actively they monitor and vote their equity positions.
+The increasing size of institutional investors, who now hold around 70% of public US firms' outstanding equity, raises questions about whether they are effective stewards for equity investors.
+For example, the three largest mutual fund families in total net assets (Vanguard, Fidelity, and BlackRock) each hold equity positions in around 5,000 US companies, casting doubt on their ability to monitor every company in their massive portfolios.
+Because these institutions can be influential (e.g., Appel, et al., 2016; Gormley, et al., 2023), understanding when they will be attentive owners and engaged stewards is important.
+This paper analyzes whether institutions' corporate bond holdings affect how actively they monitor their equity positions.